 Your beard will look fuller – Cutting out all the loose and stray hairs in your beard will provide a much more compact look due to its improved density.

 You will look much better – Simply put, you’ll be much more attractive.
-There are stubborn hairs which can’t be fought any other way than cutting them off.
+There are stubborn hairs that can’t be fought any other way than cutting them off.
 The symmetrical appearance of a nicely trimmed beard looks much better than some asymmetrical growth on your face.

 Also, don’t forget the fact that a nicely trimmed beard will accentuate and strengthen your jawline.